peopledoc/eslint-config-peopledoc/README.md

 yarn add eslint-config-peopledoc --dev
 ```

-If you add this configuration to a project using Ember 3.24+ and ESLint 8, you need to install `@babel/core` and `@babel/eslint-parser`:
+If you add this configuration to a project using Ember, you need to install `@babel/core`, `@babel/eslint-parser` and `@babel/plugin-proposal-decorators`:

 ```sh
 # with npm